 This will be followed by 1-2 rounds in the office with 2-3 interviews per round with Consultants and Managers (2+ years of tenure) for more specific questioning regarding your past experience and the role for which you are interested.
 You can also expect to go out for lunch with someone from the specific office you are applying for.
 Archstone Consulting requires case interviews that are typical mid-range case interviews – not as numerical as McKinsey, but more specific strategy (and numbers) than HR cases.

 The final round will look like your typical final round interview – a combination of fit and case interviews.
 Don’t neglect the fit interview questions in your interview prep!
 Archstone Consulting is looking for well-rounded employees who can work with a variety of different clients on many different kinds of projects, so hiring someone who is flexible, able to adjust and easygoing is a must for them.
 There will be fit questions sprinkled throughout your interview process, so be prepared to answer questions such as “Why consulting?“, “What is your biggest regret?“, and “Describe yourself in 30 seconds.”

-In addition, you get a special bonus: Archstone Consulting regularly asks you to make a 15 minute PowerPoint presentation for a prospective client as well (Does this make you nervous?
-Check out our PowerPoint for Consulting course here).
+In addition, you get a special bonus: Archstone Consulting regularly asks you to make a 15 minute PowerPoint presentation for a prospective client as well.

 Our advice: Focus only on what is most important during your presentation.
 You only have 15 minutes and want to make the most of your time.
 In your preparation time, show the firm that you know how to think like a consultant and highlight the most important data (don’t fall into the trap of focusing on everything).